tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 - When `sketch.yaml` exists, compile/upload use profiles; otherwise FQBN is used.
  - To bootstrap a `sketch.yaml`, use the Helper view to generate a template for your board and libraries, then copy it into a new `sketch.yaml` in your sketch folder.
 - The status bar FQBN indicator switches to a profile name if profiles exist.
 Use "Arduino CLI: Set Profile" to change it.
-- "Open Helper" shows a helper UI to inspect/apply FQBN, libraries, and platform info for a selected profile.
+- "Sketch.yaml Helper" shows a helper UI to inspect/apply FQBN, libraries, and platform info for a selected profile.

 ## IntelliSense